How to Choose a GLP-1 Telehealth Provider in 2026 (Honest Guide)

 What Is a GLP-1 Telehealth Provider?

-A GLP-1 telehealth provider connects you with a licensed physician online who can evaluate your eligibility for GLP-1 medications like semaglutide (the active ingredient in Ozempic® and Wegovy®) or tirzepatide (the active ingredient in Mounjaro® and Zepbound®).
-If approved, a compounding pharmacy ships your medication directly to your door.
+A GLP-1 telehealth provider connects you with a licensed physician online who can evaluate your eligibility for GLP-1 medications — compounded semaglutide and compounded tirzepatide are the two most prescribed options in the telehealth channel.
+If approved, a licensed compounding pharmacy ships your medication directly to your door.

-Because brand-name GLP-1 medications can cost significantly more without insurance coverage, compounded GLP-1 medications from FDA-registered pharmacies have become a popular, legal, and significantly more affordable option.
+Because brand-name GLP-1 medications can cost significantly more without insurance coverage, compounded GLP-1 medications from licensed U.S. pharmacies have become a popular, legal, and significantly more affordable option.
 Telehealth platforms are the primary access point for these programs.

 The 7 Things to Evaluate Before You Sign Up